flancia-coop/doc.anagora.org/iso-a-nice-team-wiki.md

 ## Overview

-Pete is joining a new startup team who are very engaged in the team's work, but who are not very technical.
+Pete is joining a new startup team who are very engaged in the team's business work, but who are not very technical.

 What are some possible team wikis we might use?